 My top pick for pet owners is the Alen Breathesmart air purifier since it has filter options specifically designed to deal with pet smells.
 Meanwhile, it has a very attractive design, works quietly, and can clean rooms up to 1100 square feet.

 When you buy an Alen Breathsmart air purifier, you have an option to choose between several HEPA filter add-ons: HEPA pure, HEPA silver, HEPA OdorCell, and HEPA FreshPlus.

-While HEPA pure is the cheapest option and can deal with pet dander, HEPA OdorCell is the tailored optional filter specifically designed to remove pet odors.
+While HEPA pure is the cheapest option and can deal with many problems, the HEPA OdorCell is the tailored optional filter specifically designed to remove pet odors from the home.

-In return, you get fresh dander and odor free air for your enjoyment.
+In return, you get fresh odor free air for your enjoyment.